 Why Should Anyone Listen to Me?

-Is your life and preaching an overarching testimony of your integrity?
-Are the people to whom you preach week after week inspired to follow your lead?
-They will if you follow two very important principles.
+Are your life and preaching a testimony of your integrity?
+Are your listeners inspired to follow your lead?
+They will, if you follow two very important principles.

 Whether you stand behind a pulpit or on an open platform, whether you speak in an auditorium or a coffee shop, whether your audience is a dozen church-planting contacts or thousands of longtime members, you need to ask yourself the same fundamental question with every message you deliver: Why should anyone listen to me?